cytoscape/cytoscape/README.md

  On Mac, you can use```$(/usr/libexec/java_home -v 1.8)``` instead of the actual path to automatically specify the latest 1.8 JVM installed.

+4. MAVEN_HOME, and M2_HOME to your environment variables.
+On some platforms, this is done automatically on installation.
+These are environment variables that can be set using the same methods as JAVA_HOME and PATH, and should point to the Maven installation directory (example: `/path/to/Maven/apache-maven-3.6.3`.
+Use the relevant echo command to test these (example: `echo $MAVEN_HOME` for Ubuntu/Mac or `echo %MAVEN_HOME%` on Windows).

-1. If you are using Git for the first time, you need to set your name and e-mail address.
+5. If you are using Git for the first time, you need to set your name and e-mail address.
 To do this, use the following commands:
  ```
  git config user.name "Your Name"
  git config user.email yourname@yourname.com
  ```
  Substitute your actual name and e-mail address in the commands.

-1. Generate an ssh key and set it up on GitHub.
+6. Generate an ssh key and set it up on GitHub.
 To do this, you will first need to be added to the Cytoscape GitHub project by one of the core developers.
 Then, click the arrow in the top-right hand corner of any GitHub page and choose "Settings".
 Click "SSH and GPG keys", then follow the instructions on the linked guide to generate an SSH key on your particular operating system.
 Once you have generated an SSH key, return to the original "SSH and GPG keys" page and add the generated key using "New SSH key".

-1. Clone this repository: ```git clone https://github.com/cytoscape/cytoscape.git```
+7. Clone this repository: ```git clone https://github.com/cytoscape/cytoscape.git```
     - Now you can see a new directory named **cytoscape**:

 ```